hillel-lerner/MolPatcher/README.md

 ## Project Roadmap

-* **Steric Clash Resolution**: Implementing automated ligand rotation to prevent steric clashes from occuring between the patch and the base molecule (protein) as a whole.
+* **High-Throughput Patching**: Implementing the patching of all viable lysines on a given protein/Fab.
-* **Advanced Deletion**: Implementing network-connectivity logic to prune atoms more reliably than distance-based methods.
+* **Steric Clash Resolution**: Implementing automated lysine rotation to prevent steric clashes from occuring between the patch and the base molecule (protein) as a whole via PyMol Wizard's Mutagenesis function.